berachain/docs/apps/core/content/learn/pol/index.md

 8. By earning BGT, the _Liquidity Provider_ becomes a _BGT Holder_

 9. BGT Holders can delegate their BGT to validators, increasing that validator's boost (x).
-Higher boost means larger BGT emissions when that validator proposes blocks
+Higher boost means larger BGT emissions when that validator proposes blocks.
+Validators are expected to share received protocol Incentives with their delegators.

-## Aligning Protocols and Validators 🤝
+## Incentive Alignment 🤝

 PoL creates alignment between: